IBM/migrate-app-to-openshift-using-ta/README.md

 * Run the custom Data Collector to analyze a traditional WebSphere app
 * Review the Transformation Advisor reports to see migration complexity, cost, and recommendations
 * Generate artifacts to containerize the app
-* Move the modernized app to target Cloud Platform (which si IBM managed OpenShift Cluster) using a generated migration bundle
+* Move the modernized app to target Cloud Platform (which is IBM managed OpenShift Cluster) using a generated migration bundle

 ## Flow